-What are special educational needs (SEN) or a disability?
+What are special educational needs or a disability (SEND)?

-At Dorridge Primary School we use the definition for SEN and for disability from the SEND Code of Practice (2014).
+At Dorridge Primary School we use the definition from the SEND Code of Practice (2014).

 This states:

 "SEN: A child or young person has special educational needs if he or she has a learning difficulty or a disability which calls for special educational provision to be made for him or her.
 A learning difficulty or disability is a significantly greater difficulty in learning than the majority of others of the same age.
 Special educational provision means educational or training provision that is additional to, or different from, that made generally for others of the same age in a mainstream setting in England.